JoelCourtney/pantheon/README.md

     export PANTHEON_ROOT=/path/to/pantheon
     ```

+In total, this process will compile trunk, cargo-script, the rmake script, the Pantheon server, the home page, and a page for each implemented system.
+It will take a while.

 ## Running

 Run `pantheon` wherever you want.
 It will ~~erase~~ scan your files (recursively into subdirectories) and serve any files with the extension `.panth`.

-Open up your browser to
+Open up your browser to http://localhost:8080.
+You can use a different port as a command line option (see `pantheon --help`).

 ## Important Considerations